-I am currently a sixth year PhD candidate in Electrical Engineering at the University of Southern California (USC) working with Professor Murali Annavaram in the Super Computing In Pocket (SCIP) Research Group.
-My research currently focuses on energy efficient computing systems from datacenter servers to micro-architectures.
-Other research interest includes High Performance Computing, Computer Architecture and Microarchitecture, Robots, and Pinball machines.
-In the past I have also worked on Cyber Security and Non-volatile memory management at Lawrence Livermore National Labs and Emerging Non-volatile memory architecture at Samsung Semiconductor.
-I am supported through the Provost’s PhD Fellowship Program.
-I also earned his BS in Computer Engineering and Computer Science and MS in Electrical Engineering at USC.
+Daniel is currently a PhD candidate in Electrical Engineering at the University of Southern California (USC) working with Professor Murali Annavaram in the Super Computing In Pocket (SCIP) Research Group.
+He was supported through the Provost’s PhD Fellowship Program.
+He earned his BS in Computer Engineering and Computer Science and MS in Electrical Engineering, all at USC.

 University of Southern California, Los Angeles, CA